 Affiliations: CTD Creative Consulting LLC - Owner

-I am a multipotentialite who divides my time between growing my consulting business with producing a podcast and convening groups of people to get the most out of life.
-I got my start in the world of community radio as a volunteer at XPN in Philadelphia, PA and really went to town with my passion at KBOO Community Radio in Portland, OR.
-Currently, I manage a small business called CTD Creative Consulting and produce content for other small businesses.
-I host and produce a podcast called Artclectic New England.
-The podcast is a sharing of my discoveries and includes conversational, curiosity-driven interviews.
-I am the founder of Dames Who Dine PVD, a monthly dining club for women and also the co-founder of the RI Podcasters Meet Up group.
-I moved to the New England area from the Pacific Northwest in the summer of 2018 and fell in love with my new home in the Ocean State.
-Living in Providence, RI has opened up one adventure after the next to explore what the region offers in arts & culture.
+Dennise is a multipotentialite who divides her time between growing her consulting business with producing a podcast and convening groups of people to get the most out of life.
+She got her start in the world of community radio as a volunteer at XPN in Philadelphia, PA and really went to town with her passion at KBOO Community Radio in Portland, OR.
+Currently, she manages a small business called CTD Creative Consulting and produces content for other small businesses.
+She hosts and produces a podcast called Artclectic New England.
+The podcast is a sharing of her discoveries and includes conversational, curiosity-driven interviews.
+She is the founder of Dames Who Dine PVD, a monthly dining club for women and also the co-founder of the RI Podcasters Meet Up group.
+She moved to the New England area from the Pacific Northwest in the summer of 2018 and fell in love with her new home in the Ocean State.
+Living in Providence has opened up one adventure after the next to explore what the region offers in arts & culture.

 Somphone Savasit, Member